fluidware/fluidsurveys-docs/chapters/Editor/advancedfeatures.rst

 .. tip::

 	One of the unsung hero features is that you can pipe in custom fields that you have already uploaded into your address book.
 Let’s say that you have uploaded the contact info for 100 people into your address book and that one of these fields is “City”.
-You could then pipe this value into a question like: “How long have you lived in ,, invite.city The correct value would then be inserted for each contact who responds.
-We won’t go into too much detail about this here, but you can check the Email section of the manual, which talks about Custom Variables, to learn more.
+You could then pipe this value into a question like: “How long have you lived in {{ invite.city }}.
+The correct value would then be inserted for each contact who responds.
+We won't go into too much detail about this here, but you can check the Email section of the manual, which talks about Custom Variables, to learn more.

 Branching
 ^^^^^^^^^

 Branching is similar to simple skipping in that it allows you to send respondents to different sections of your survey based on their responses.
 There are however, several differences.
 With advanced branching, you can skip based on multiple conditions (multiple questions), as well as based on questions on previous pages.
-You can also implement dynamic on-page skipzping (hide, show, disable questions), and trigger a variety of actions (email messages, terminate the survey, etc).
+You can also implement dynamic on-page skipping (hide, show, disable questions), and trigger a variety of actions (email messages, terminate the survey, etc).
 Plus, you can implement branching on additional question types, such as text response fields, grid questions and checkbox (multi-answer) questions.
 All in all, advanced branching can do everything that simple skipping can + more.

 .. figure:: ../../resources/editor/survey_logic_wizard.png
 	:align: center